vercel/next.js/docs/deployment.md

 ## ZEIT Now

-The easiest way to deploy Next.js to production is using the [ZEIT Now hosting platform](https://zeit.co) from the creators of Next.js.
+The easiest way to deploy Next.js to production is using the [ZEIT Now platform](https://zeit.co) from the creators of Next.js.

 ### Preview deployments